algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 int sum(int k);         // return the sum of the first k elements (from 0 to k - 1)
 ```

-As we now have to support two types of queries, our optimization problem becomes multi-dimensional, and the optimal solution depends on the distribution of queries.
+As we have to support two types of queries, our optimization problem becomes multi-dimensional, and the optimal solution depends on the distribution of queries.
 For example, if one type of the queries were extremely rare, we would only optimize for the other, which is relatively easy to do:

 - If we only cared about the cost of *updating the array*, we would store it as it is and [calculate the sum](/hpc/simd/reduction) directly on each `sum` query.
 - If we only cared about the cost of *prefix sum queries*, we would keep it ready and [re-calculate them entirely from scratch](/hpc/algorithms/prefix) on each update.

 Both of these options perform $O(1)$ work on one query type but $O(n)$ work on the other.
-When the query frequencies are relatively close, we can trade off the performance on one type of query for performance on the other.
-Segment trees let you do exactly that, achieving the equilibrium of $O(\log n)$ for both queries.
+When the query frequencies are relatively close, we can trade off some performance on one type of query for increased performance on the other.
+Segment trees let you do exactly that, achieving the equilibrium of $O(\log n)$ work for both queries.

 ### Segment Tree Structure